bobshort4bobby4/Connect4-PP3/README.md

   <summary>Credits</summary>

   In order to learn how computers play against human opponents I used many resources on the internet, chief amongst these were [Wikipedia](https://en.wikipedia.org/wiki/Category:Game_artificial_intelligence) and [Keith Galli's github](https://github.com/KeithGalli?tab=repositories).

+  The format and method for the user input testing was learnt from a tutorial by [Daisy Mc Girr](https://www.youtube.com/watch?v=vAc9gRfrDb4).

   Huge thanks to my CI Mentor Mr. Benjamin Kavanagh.